 Contractor Design and Build widening of an existing masonry arch bridge, accommodating a new cycle lane and improving safety.
-The bridge spanned the River Braid with the existing bridge dating back to late 1800’s.
+The bridge spanned the River Braid with the existing bridge dating back to the late 1800s.

 - The existing masonry arch Tullygarley Bridge was widened by approximately 8m and was provided with a concrete arch structure with masonry cladding

 - To maintain pedestrian access, a temporary 62m span steel truss footbridge was installed over the river for the duration of the works